Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 How to Get Started

-You have to convince them to join your cause and support your mission.
+To get started with direct mail fundraising, you’ll need to write a great appeal (or start with a well-crafted template).
+You have to convince donors to join your cause and support your mission.

 Then, start sending!
 Mail out appeal letters a few times a year.
 You don’t want to bombard donors, but you don’t want them to forget about you, either.